unicef-drp/Shiny_regional_aggregate/README.md

 # Shiny app to show regional aggregate

+## D&A - Child Mortality Group
+Initiated on Oct.7th, 2019.
 Based on the new BWC aggragating method, the app simply wraps the original code.
 Based on the output of 2019.09 Child Mortality Report